 28 All German men between ages sixteen and sixty-five and all women between ages seventeen and forty-five are to be mobilized for military employment.

 30 The RAF conducts its first daylight raid on Berlin.

-2 The German Sixth Army surrenders at Stalingrad; there were 295,000 casualties, including Karl Albert Göckeritz, president of the Chemnitz District.
+2 The German Sixth Army surrenders at Stalingrad; there are 295,000 casualties include Karl Albert Göckeritz, president of the Chemnitz District.

 Hans and Sophie Scholl are arrested on the Munich University campus for distributing pamphlets for the White Rose resistance group.

-3 Friedrich Biehl, supervisor of the West German Mission, dies in a fire in Russia.
+3 Friedrich Biehl, former supervisor of the West German Mission, dies in a fire in Russia.

 31 Meat rations in Germany are cut to nine ounces.